 A photo-electric amplifier has been successfully used to give automatic indication when a charge travelling through a 100-kW roller hearth G.E.C. electric furnace arrives at a position near the door and is ready to be discharged.
 The unit is AC mains operated and incorporates a C.M.G.
 8A photocell which controls the anode current of an "Osram" L.63 valve in the anode circuit of which is a relay of the telephone type.
-So long as the projector lamp mounted on the opposite side of the furnace illuminates the photocell the grid of the valve is maintained at a negative As the charge passing through the furnace interrupts the beam the anode current rises and causes the relay to sound a warning buzzer or bell to indicate that the furnace is ready to be discharged.
+So long as the projector lamp mounted on the opposite side of the furnace illuminates the photocell the grid of the valve is maintained at a negative potential and the valve anode current is zero.
+As the charge passing through the furnace interrupts the beam the anode current rises and causes the relay to sound a warning buzzer or bell to indicate that the furnace is ready to be discharged.